 - Let them convey a VISUAL IMAGE of what you have lost.

-Most pet owners post lost pet FLYERS that are 8 1/2″ X 11″ white pieces of paper and the only message conveyed is REWARD LOST DOG or REWARD LOST CAT.
+Most pet owners post lost pet FLYERS that are 8 1/2″ X 11″ white pieces of paper and the only message conveyed is LOST DOG or LOST CAT.
 These are too small and very few people passing by even notice these.
 Even if drivers did manage to see the words “LOST DOG” very few will pull over to read the description of the lost pet.
-If instead you create a highly visible poster that conveys the message “REWARD LOST DOG–YELLOW LAB” or “REWARD LOST CAT–SIAMESE” or “REWARD LOST DOG–TAN TERRIER RED COLLAR” that every person driving by could quickly read, you will increase your probability of developing leads that will help you find your pet!
+If instead you create a highly visible poster that conveys the message “HELP FIND!!
+LOST DOG–YELLOW LAB” or “HELP FIND!!
+LOST CAT–SIAMESE” or “HELP FIND!!
+LOST DOG–TAN TERRIER RED COLLAR” that every person driving by could quickly read, you will increase your probability of developing leads that will help you find your pet!

 Follow these steps for making effective Lost Pet Posters and Flyers

-In addition to posting FLYERS (8 1/2″ X 11″ sheets of paper), you will also want to make highly visible giant, fluorescent POSTERS that have your lost pet FLYERS attached to them.
+In addition to handing out FLYERS (8 1/2″ X 11″ sheets of paper that have your pet’s photo, your contact info, and a few details – you will post flyers on bulletin boards and hand them out to people), you will also want to make highly visible giant, fluorescent POSTERS that will have two sheet protectors and two sheets of paper: 1 with a photograph of your pet and the other with only 5 words that describe your pet, plus your phone#.
 Fluorescent posters are highly visible, effective, and harder for people to tear down.
 They have proven to be highly successful in the recovery of lost pets, especially lost dogs.
 Your goal with these poster boards is to make them very big, very noticeable, and very brief.

 Items Needed: At least 10 giant (28″ X 22″) fluorescent orange poster boards; 2 large black permanent markers (do not buy water soluble markers); 10 sheet protectors; duct tape; and 10 flyers with color photo of your lost pet.